nymtech/nym/documentation/operators/src/not-found.md

 For developer tutorials, app guides, and demo and community apps, see the [Developer Portal](https://nymtech.net/developers).

-If you are looking for information on network architecture traffic flow, clients, the SDKs, or interacting with the Nyx blockchain, check the sitemap on the left hand side of the screen.
+If you are looking for information on setting up and maintaining infrastructure nodes, check the sitemap on the left hand side of the screen.

 If you still can't find what you're looking for get in touch with us via [Matrix](https://matrix.to/#/#nym-community:nymtech.chat).